MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/azure-infra-config.md

 172.31.X.X is the virtual machine scale set Instance private IP.

-Log in to scale set virtual machine instance.
+Log in to a scale set virtual machine instance.
 Perform the following steps:

 - A backup directory is extracted as storage/ at /home/azureadmin.
 This storage directory contains Moodle, moodledata, and a configuration directory, plus a database backup file.
 These will be copied to desired locations.